walterrowe/capture-one-scripts/monochrome-keywords/README.md

 You may ask why the script only looks at the background layer for the saturation adjustment value of -100.
 The background layer contains no mask.
 It applies the adjustment globally to the entire image.
 Other layers may have masks that do not affect the entire image.
 We cannot assume these other layers result in a monochrome image.

 ## apply-monochrome-keywords

 For each variant matching the above criteria, it adds each of the keywords in the list ```bwKeywords```.

+**WARNING**: RGB grayscale images will not be identified as monochrome.
+No keywords will be applied.
+You will have to visually identify and tag these images manually.

 ## remove-monochrome-keywords

 For each variant NOT matching the above criteria, AND having one of the keywords in the list ```bwKeywords```, the requisite keyword is removed.

+**WARNING**: RGB grayscale images will not be identified as monochrome.
+Monochrome keywords WILL be removed because they will not match the criteria above.
+Filter your collection view to exclude these image to avoid this.

 ## Change The Keywords